One song at a time,

 - Many studies link exposure to a second language (or more!) to higher cognitive abilities in babies and younger children, which is well known… but imagine how much more effective with a jingle and movement in the mix!

-- Parents appreciate the added value of FREE home practice sing-along videos.
-They allow for some lighthearted musical fun for the whole family from the comfort of home (also great for concept reinforcement) and enable parents to see firsthand what their little ones are picking up!
+- Parents appreciate receiving lesson plans and free home practice sing-along videos.
+They allow for some lighthearted musical fun for the whole family (great for concept reinforcement) and enable parents to see firsthand what their little ones are picking up!

-- We’ll work with you, budget wise.
-We believe an opportunity to learn, grow and put a smile on your face should be accessible to all — more of a right than a luxury, and should be reasonably priced.
+- We believe an opportunity to learn, grow and put a smile on your face should be accessible to all — more of a right than a luxury, and should be reasonably priced.
 While we have set fees, we try out best to work with varying budgets, and those of families as well as schools.

 Bonjour et bienvenue!
-Despite taking French throughout high school and college, tutoring French and Persian and being inducted in to Pi Delta Phi National French Honor Society… unsurprisingly, it wasn’t until I was immersed in the language for some time (in Québec City, Canada and in central and southern France) that I began to really soak in and fall in love with the French language and culture.
-And it wasn’t until having my Sun 🙂 that it dawned on me… ‘Ad jingles!
-How is it I recall them from ages ago yet forget important stuff from yesterday???”
+Despite taking French throughout high school and college, tutoring French and Persian and being inducted in to Pi Delta Phi National French Honor Society, it wasn’t until I immersed myself for an extended period of time (in Québec City, Canada and in central and southern France) that I began to soak in the French language and culture.
+It wasn’t until having my Sun 🙂 that it dawned on me… ‘Ad jingles!
+How is it I recall the Kit-Kat jingle verbatim yet forget more important stuff from my school days???”
 Kit-kat bar anyone?

-In 2015 I ran an “experiment” with several amazing mini-peeps (classmates at my son’s school at the time), ages 18 months to eight years.
-I had written a rhyme for every new language concept, set it to a familiar nursery tune and we “sang,” as I incorporated games, puppetry, some running, jumping, dancing, you name it (total physical response method) and a dash of general silliness… Lo and behold, within 15 minutes, 90% of these brilliant creatures (age 2/+) had the concept jingles in their heads.
+In 2015 I ran an “experiment” with several amazing mini-peeps (classmates at my son’s preschool at the time), ages 18 months to eight years.
+I wrote a rhyme for every language concept, set it to a familiar nursery tune and we “sang,” as I incorporated coordinated movements (TPR or total physical response method) games, puppetry, stories and a dash of general silliness… Lo and behold, within 15 minutes, 90% of these brilliant creatures (age 2/+) had the concept jingles in their heads.
 And voilà, French-to-Music was born!

-Pourquoi pas?/Why not…free myself from the corporate desk and plunge into the French-to-Music side dream where I can explore and ponder life and the brain with these amazing creatures called kids?
-In the name of going after what tickles your fancy and believing in yourself, cheers to a fresh take on learning together.
+Pourquoi pas?/Why not…free myself from the corp desk and into the French-to-Music side dream where I can explore and ponder life and the brain with these amazing creatures called kids?
+In the name of going after what tickles your fancy, cheers to a fresh take on learning together.
 Sure, everyone tells you, “the brains of children are like sponges,” but brains of all ages can be just as absorbent singing to your own catchy jingle, preferably with one another.
 My hope is that by diversifying the fun that we can foster a fresh perspective on learning … one sans the stress and maybe even the desk!
 (More food for thought outside of the trapezoid.) ♥

 Lisa is a violist from France who received her bachelor’s degrees in viola teaching, viola